Introduction to Migration Studies 2400-OG-EN-AIMS

 Assessment criteria

-The final grade will depend on: the activity of the student during seminars, his preparation to the subject (50%) and oral presentation with the use of PowerPoint (50%) [which will be graded with the use of standard scale (2-5)].
+The final grade will depend on: the activity of the student during seminars, his/hers knowledge of literature (20%) and oral presentation with the use of PowerPoint (80%) [which will be graded with the use of standard scale (2-5)].
+A condition for passing the course is regular attendance: you may miss up to three classes during the semester; more than three absences will result in failing the course.

 Additional information